Manoe-K/MaRQ/README.md

 ## Run script

 Run the following command:
-`python program.py mapping1.yml mapping2.yml`
+`python Marq.py mapping1.yml mapping2.yml`

 Where `mapping1.yml`and `mapping2.yml` are our YARRRML mapping.

-To run he updated program run:
+To run the old program:
-`python newprog mapping1.yml mapping2.yml`
+`python program.py mapping1.yml mapping2.yml`